boto/boto/docs/source/s3_tut.rst

     If the default ``validate=True`` is passed, a request is made to the service to ensure the bucket exists.
-Prior to Boto v2.25.0, this fetched a list of keys in the bucket (& included better error messages), at an increased expense.
+Prior to Boto v2.25.0, this fetched a list of keys (but with a max limit set to ``0``, always returning an empty list) in the bucket (& included better error messages), at an increased expense.
 As of Boto v2.25.0, this now performs a HEAD request (less expensive but worse error messages).